gplepage/vegas/doc/source/tutorial.rst

 The code is very similar to that used in the previous section.
 The main difference is that the integrand function and |vegas|
-return arrays of results --- in both cases, one for each of the three integrals. |vegas| always adapts to the first integrand in the array.
+return arrays of results --- in both cases, one result for each of the three integrals. |vegas| always adapts to the first integrand in the array.
 The ``Q`` value is for all three of the integrals, taken together.